 Although we all take care to avoid falling victim to phishing attacks, the fact is that these attacks are getting better all the time.
 Signing up for this service is an easy way to protect yourself against unauthorized use of your administrative system accounts and the potential exposure of personal information.

 How to set up the off-campus login alert service

-Contact OIT Desktop support at email@example.com or 413-597-4090 and let them know you’d like to set it up the service.
+Contact OIT Client Services at firstname.lastname@example.org or 413-597-4090 and let them know you’d like to set it up the service.
 To receive a text message alert (recommended), provide them with your cell phone number and the name of your cell phone carrier, e.g. Verizon.
 To receive an email alert, provide an email address for the alert.
 We’ll let you know when it’s activated.

 How to disable or update the off-campus login alert service

 Contact OIT Desktop support and let them know you want to either update the off-campus login alert information or disable the service.

 What to do if you receive an unexpected off-campus login alert notice

 If you receive an off-campus login alert notice, but you didn’t log in, try to change your administrative system password as soon as you can.
 Also contact OIT at the earliest opportunity.

 What other steps can you take to protect yourself from unauthorized access?